 Family reunions bring back memories of home

-My father-in-law’s family gathered for time of food and fellowship.
-Through laughter and tears, we shared memories and made memories.
-One by one as kinfolk arrived, hugs were exchanged, usually with a pat on the back.
+Through laughter and tears, we share memories and make memories.
+One by one as kinfolk arrived; hugs were exchanged, usually with a pat on the back.
+Never mind your diet at a family reunion with tables of delicious desserts, or at church homecoming’s where “dinner on the ground” is served.
+Calories don’t count!

-Our family spent Friday afternoon and Saturday morning together before we went our separate ways after lunch.
-One by one kinfolk said their goodbyes with more hugs.
-A good time was had by all.
+Our family spends Saturday together before we go our separate ways after lunch.
+One by one kinfolk say their goodbyes with more hugs.
+A good time is had by all.

-I recently read a story about someone whose words describe what makes coming home a special time.
-The president of the United States, members of his cabinet, the U.S. Supreme Court and the Marine Band, along with a crowd of more than 2,000 attended a memorial service in February 1883.
+I once read a story about someone whose words describe what makes coming home a special time.
+The President of the United States, members of his cabinet, the U.S. Supreme Court and the Marine Band, along with a crowd of over 2,000 attended a Memorial Service in February 1883.

 Who would be deserving of such recognition?
 You might think the Memorial Service was held to honor a military hero or well-known statesman.
 To make the story even more interesting, this person had died 31 years earlier and was buried in North Africa.

-His name was John Howard Payne, an American actor, poet, playwright appointed by President John Tyler as the American Consul in Tunis.
-Payne’s ashes were brought back for burial in the U.S. The Memorial Service was held in Washin-gton, D.C.
+His name was John Howard Payne, an American actor, poet, and playwright appointed by President John Tyler as the American Consul in Tunis.
+Payne’s ashes were brought back for burial in the U.S. The Memorial Service was held in Washington, D.C.

 John Howard Payne wrote the words to a song in 1822 that touched the hearts of all Americans.
 It was reportedly a favorite song of troops from both the North and the South during the Civil War.